colah/NN-Topology-Post/index.md

 The story is much the same for other standard layers, consisting of an affine transformation followed by pointwise application of a monotone activation function.

 We can apply this technique to understand more complicated networks.
 For example, the following network classifies two spirals that are slightly entangled, using four hidden layers.
+Over time, we can see it shift from the "raw" representation to higher level ones it has learned in order to classify the data.
+While the spirals are originally entangled, by the end they are linearly separable.

 <div class="centerimgcontainer">
 <img src="img/spiral.1-2.2-2-2-2-2-2.gif" alt="" style="">
 </div>
 <div class="spaceafterimg"></div>

-And the following network fails to classify two spirals that are more entangled, also using multiple layers.
+On the other hand, the following network, also using multiple layers, fails to classify two spirals that are more entangled.

 <div class="centerimgcontainer">
 <img src="img/spiral.2.2-2-2-2-2-2-2.gif" alt="" style="">